 We do not know a general descent method for non-finite flat affine coverings.
-The main obstacle is that the pushforward of a finitely presented quasicoherent sheaf is no longer finitely presented.
-The following technical lemma is a reminescence of this approach and will be helpful to construct generating families on low dimensional stacks.
+The main obstacle is that the pushforward of a finitely presented quasi-coherent sheaf is no longer finitely presented.
+The following technical lemma is a reminiscence of this approach and will be helpful to construct generating families on low dimensional stacks.